-1. Appoint a response team
+1. Appoint a response team.

-To prepare for the worst, your business should already have a response team in place before a crisis even hits.
+Your business should already have a response team in place before a crisis even hits.
 However, during a controversy, you'll want to appoint a response team quickly to ensure the right people are speaking on behalf of your company.

 "It's important that the organization is able to react fast and speak with one voice, which is difficult to achieve when multiple people begin to speak on its behalf," said Evan Nierman, founder of Red Banyan.